abbiedaniel/salesforce-maintenance/PD1-Notes.md

 	- HTML provides the structure for your component.
 	- JavaScript defines the core business logic and event handling.
 	- CSS provides the look, feel, and animation for your component.
+Use Salesforce Lightning Design System (SLDS), a CSS framework, to provides a look and feel that's consistent with Lightning Experience.
  	- Salesforce-specific JS-META.XML metadata file

 - **LWC Benefits**